 Dark chocolate provides high concentrations of antioxidants called flavanoids.
 The Resveratrol in dark chocolate boosts endorphin and serotonin levels.

 Use a block of dark chocolate or chocolate bars.
 I don’t recommend using chocolate chips for this cake since they have added ingredients and stabilizers.

 - 1/2 cup coconut oil (or 6 ounces melted butter)

 - 10 ounces Dark chocolate (you can use milk chocolate if you prefer a sweeter cake)

 - 1 Tablespoon pure vanilla extract

-- 1/4 cup sugar (you can substitute brown sugar or Turbinado sugar)
+- 1/4 cup sugar (you can substitute raw cane sugar, coconut palm sugar or Turbinado sugar)